fcelda/nsec5-draft/nsec5.md

   but we do compress curve points in every other place we use them.
 The NSEC5KEY record can be shrunk by 31 additional octets by encoding the public key with point compression.\]

-This document defines the EC-ED25519-SHA256 NSEC5 algorithm as follows:
+This document defines the EC-ED25519-SHA512 NSEC5 algorithm as follows:

-* The VRF is the EC-VRF algorithm using the EC-VRF-ED25519-SHA256 ciphersuite specified in {{I-D.goldbe-vrf}}.
+* The VRF is the EC-VRF algorithm using the ECVRF-ED25519-SHA512 ciphersuite specified in {{I-D.irtf-cfrg-vrf}}.

 * The public key format to be used in the NSEC5KEY RR is defined in Section 3 of {{RFC8080}} and thus is the same as the format used to store Ed25519 public keys in DNSKEY RRs.

+[NOTE: Could alternatively have the EC-ED25519-SHA512 NSEC5 ciphersuite use the
+EC-VRF-ED25519-SHA512-ELLIGATOR2 ciphersuite specified in {{I-D.irtf-cfrg-vrf}}.]

 # The NSEC5KEY Resource Record